grammarly/embrace/README.md

 // It is not possible to mutate a part of the actions stream, instead we will create a new one from the smaller parts const flow: Flow.For<typeof App> = Flow.composeKnot<typeof App>({
-  // header and footer did not changed, re-use their flow
+  // header and footer did not change, re-use their flow
   header: HeaderFlow,
   footer: FooterFlow,
   // re-implement root flow